 A: School of Business students must have advance permission from the school to take courses at an institution other than USM.
 See your advisor.

 Q: I want to take a business or accounting course at another university and then have the credits transferred to USM.
 How do I do it?

 A: Always have the class pre-approved for transfer before taking it!
-You will need a copy of the current course syllabus.
-Give this syllabus to a SB advisor and they will forward it to the appropriate professor for review.
+You will need to submit a copy of the current course syllabus along with a completed Prior Approval Form to the School of Business office at 113 Luther Bonney Hall, on the Portland campus.
 If given approval, you will be notified.